JonahZeng/IIViewer/README.md

 I didn't have any mac device, but I'm sure compile this project on macos would not be diffcult since this project use cross-platform build tool(cmake).

 ## Translation
+- use `lupdate` to scan all the source codes and generate a .ts file
+- use `linguist` to translate the .ts file, and public it to a .qm file
+- load specific .qm file when the software startup, based on the user's region and language
 ```bash
 lupdate ./src/main.cpp ./src/iipviewer.cpp ./inc/iipviewer.h ./src/AboutDlg.cpp ./inc/AboutDlg.h  ./src/ImageWidget.cpp ./inc/ImageWidget.h ./src/RawFileInfoDlg.cpp ./inc/RawFileInfoDlg.h ./src/IIPviewer_ui.cpp ./inc/IIPviewer_ui.h ./src/YuvFileInfoDlg.cpp ./inc/YuvFileInfoDlg.h ./src/DataVisualDlg.cpp ./inc/DataVisualDlg.h ./inc/resource.h ./inc/config.h ./inc/AppSetting.h ./src/AppSetting.cpp -ts ./translations/IIViewer_zh.ts
 ```

+## font render on windows
+if you use 4k monitor and enable high dpi, you will see alise around the font.
+Fortunately, there is a simple solution: create a environment variable named `QT_QPA_PLATFORM`, the value set to `windows:fontengine=freetype`.